How Tyson Fury stunned Deontay Wilder and who is next for the 'Gypsy King' - Local News 8

 With a new coach by his side and extra power laced in his gloves, Tyson Fury delivered.

-His ruthless, seventh-round stoppage against Deontay Wilder in Las Vegas is being talk about as one of the greatest performances in the history of heavyweight boxing.
+His ruthless, seventh-round stoppage against Deontay Wilder in Las Vegas is being talked about as one of the greatest performances in the history of heavyweight boxing.

 No one has negated Wilder’s vicious right fist as effectively as Fury did Saturday, while the Briton, weighing in 16 pounds heavier compared to when he and the US fighter played out a draw in 2018, also punched with a level of venom and ferocity he has never previously produced.